workflows-sh/do-k8s-cdktf/Command.md

 ✅ test-key removed from the dev-do-k8s vault
 ```
 * **Destroy**<br>
-This vault option destroys the vault from the Kubernetes cluster, so you need to be **extremly careful** with this, because after the deletion you going to lose all you key/value for the selected environment
+This vault option destroys the vault from the Kubernetes cluster, so you need to be **extremely careful** with this, because after the deletion you going to lose all you key/value for the selected environment
 ```
 ops run . vault destroy
 ```